pathogenwatch-oss/amr-search/README.md

 ### Running & Installing with Docker (recommended)

 Using Docker takes care of installing dependencies & setting up the databases.
-It should also run on Windows, Linux & macOS, though Windows is not directly tested or supportgit submodule set-branch -b v1.0.0 xyzed.
+It should also run on Windows, Linux & macOS, though Windows is not directly tested or supported.

 To create and install the docker image follow the instructions provided [above](#quick-start).